Celebrating Greedy Gourmet’s 9th birthday with a beautiful prawn dish, laced with garlic and butter. Something super simple to make at home!

 - rock salt

-- 2 cloves garlic, crushed 1 lemon, cut into wedges
+- 1 lemon, cut into wedges

 - With a sharp knife, score down the back of the shrimp.
 Remove the thin, digestive tract with the tip of the knife.
 Repeat with the rest of the prawns.
 Rinse the prawns under running water and pat dry with paper towels.

-- To serve more people, simply multiply the ingredients accordingly.
+Serve on a bed of rice, with green salad and a glass of white wine.
+To serve more people, simply multiply the ingredients accordingly.